Edward Alsworth Ross

-Edward Alsworth Ross (December 12, 1866 – July 22, 1951) was an American sociologist and university professor, journalist and publicist.
-He was a leading figure in the American Sociological Association, helping to found its journal American Journal of Sociology.
+Edward Alsworth Ross (December 12, 1866 – July 22, 1951) was an American sociologist and university professor, journalist, and publicist.
+A leading figure in the American Sociological Association, he helped found its journal American Journal of Sociology.

 He had wide-ranging interests in eugenics and criminology.
-An adherent of the American Progressive Movement in his early career, with a special interest in the protection of the rights of white workers and the white working-class.
+An adherent of the American Progressive movement in his early career, with a special interest in the protection of the rights of white workers and the white working-class.
 He soon gained and has kept an enduring reputation as a racist and eugenicist for his vocal opposition to the rights of Asians in California, as well opposing their further immigration into the United States.

 Early life

-He was born in Virden, Illinois.
+Ross was born in Virden, Illinois.
 His father was a farmer.
-He attended Coe College and graduated in 1887.
+He attended Coe College, graduating in 1887.
 After two years as an instructor at a business school, the Fort Dodge Commercial Institute, he went to Germany for graduate study at the University of Berlin.
-He returned to the U.S., and in 1891 he received his PhD from Johns Hopkins University in political economy under Richard T. Ely, with minors in philosophy and ethics.
-He has been described as a disciple of Lester Ward.
+He returned to the U.S., and in 1891 he received his Ph.D. from Johns Hopkins University in political economy under Richard T. Ely, with minors in philosophy and ethics.
+He has been described as a disciple of Lester Ward, a pioneering sociologist.

 Academic career

-Ross was a professor at Indiana University (1891–1892), secretary of the American Economic Association (1892), professor at Cornell University (1892–1893), and professor at Stanford University (1893–1900).
-He was then a professor at the University of Nebraska (1900–1904) and University of Wisconsin-Madison (1905–1937).
+Ross was on the faculty at Indiana University (1891–1892), Cornell University (1892–1893), Stanford University (1893–1900), the University of Nebraska (1900–1904) and the University of Wisconsin (1905–1937).
+He was also secretary of the American Economic Association (1892).

 In the field of economics, he made contributions to the study of taxation, debt management, value theory, uncertainty, and location theory.